charmoniumQ/thesis/prelim_text/README.md

 - encoding the measurement itself, which may otherwise be printed to `stdout` and not distributed.
 - encoding the explanation for the measurement procedure, making it easier to adapt if errors or difference arise.
-- automating data analysis steps that would otherwise by typed into an interpreter and n saved.
+- automating data analysis steps that would otherwise by typed into an interpreter and not saved.

 However, digital notebooks still require a separate way of specifying the software environment (operating conditions).
 Repo2docker, famously used by the scientific cloud Binder, standardizes a way of specifying the software environment for notebooks contained in a repository by leveraging off-the-shelf package managers [@jupyterBinder20Reproducible2018].
-We discuss package managers as a solution foreproducibility later on; the pointtill stands that literate programming requires other methods to manage the soware environment in order to attain reproducibility.
+I discuss package managers as a solution foreproducibility later on; the point still stands that literate programming requires other methods to manage the software environment in order to attain reproducibility.

 <!-- TO: